dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 the next step is the **map**, here the **gridmap** plugin to convert usernames into uid and gid values.

+GridMap
+file.
+The authzdb plug-in takes a username and maps it to UID+GID using the storage-authzdb Properties

 the **banfile** plugin to check if the user is allowed to use dCache,